NVIDIA-Omniverse/kit-extension-sample-csv-reader/tutorial/tutorial.md

 <p>

 **TODO 2:** change _[(1, 0, 0)]_ into _categoryColors[int(cluster) % self.maxNumberOfCluster]_

-the why of this : in our CSV file, there is a certain number of _cluster_ values.
-Now imagine that there is as many of those as elements...how to handle it?
+target of this line : changing the color accordingly to the _cluster_ value the object belongs to.

 <details>
 <summary>Solution</summary>